 Targets: Chest, arms, core

-How to: Lie on the ground with your legs straight out.
+How to: Lie on the ground with your legs straight.
 (Nope, it’s not time for savasana!)
 Grab a kettlebell by your side and, with the palm facing in, press the weight straight up while rotating the wrist (so the palms face the feet).
-Bring the kettlebell back down to the starting position, and repeat for 6-8 reps.
+Bring the kettlebell back down to the starting position, and repeat for 6 to 8 reps.

 Targets: Back, arms, abs, obliques